Malush Ahmeti: During the war

 Following Leotrim’s death, Ahmeti engaged in several more key battles, including the defense of the villages of Shalë and Llapushnik.
 He led the KLA forces in repelling a Serbian armored unit near the village of Morinë.
 His tactics, which included using a mix of artillery and smaller arms, inflicted heavy losses on Serbian forces.

 His logistical and tactical contributions were vital to sustaining the KLA’s resistance, particularly during the winter of 1999 when Serbian forces launched a general offensive.
-As Serbian troops encircled Drenica in March 1999, Ahmeti and his comrades held their ground in Rezallë, protecting the civilian population from the advancing forces.
-For seven weeks, Ahmeti and the KLA defended Rezallë successfully, while preventing multiple attempts of the Serbian Forces to breach their lines.
+Days before the NATO bombing campaign, an offensive took place in Drenica.
+From 24 March 1999 to 15 May 1999, a Second Battle occurred in the village of Rezallë.
+KLA Forces under Malush Ahmeti and Ilaz Dërguti led the defense of Rezallë.
+On 24 March 1999, at 8:10 p.m., after the first NATO attack on Yugoslavia began, directed at several military targets, the Yugoslav forces had begun to attack the KLA in the villages of Rezallë, Marinë and Polluzhe.
+The KLA forces, and especially the II and III companies of the 113th Brigade, defended the villages of Marinë, Rezallë, and Polluzhe.
+KLA forces were also joined by soldiers of the 114th Brigade, "Fehmi Lladrovci".
+On the same day, since 8:30 a.m., fighters like Alush Istogu and Murat Kukaj have been in positions in the village of Polluzhë.
+For seven weeks up until 15 May 1999, the KLA successfully defended Rezalla and the surrounding villages and made it impossible for Serbian troops to penetrate or capture the area despite Malush Ahmeti‘s death on 15 May.

 Death

 On May 15, 1999, Malush Ahmeti and his comrades were positioned in the mountains near Rezallë, attempting to hold off Serbian forces that were advancing from multiple directions.
 At around 8 a.m., Serbian artillery began shelling their positions.
 Ahmeti was in the process of coordinating with fellow KLA commanders when a mortar shell exploded near his location.
 Despite the efforts of his comrades, including his son Bahri, who attempted to reach him, Ahmeti was struck and killed by a direct hit from a 122-millimeter howitzer.